Secure Web RPC Gateway

 My dApp also runs in a Node.js test environment.
 Will those requests work?
 No — point Node tests at rpc.venum.dev (free, allows server-side clients).

-Can I rotate my Web RPC URL?
+Can I rotate my Secure Web RPC URL?
 Open a ticket at app.venum.dev and we'll issue a fresh <id>.
 The old one stops working immediately.